 Broadening beyond political struggle to the phenomenon of ‘natural radio’, their research addressed how electromagnetic radiation exists all around us, functioning at a bigger-than-planetary scale.
 How might natural radio and acousmatic sound — reverb without a cause, or echo without a source — offer a model for reorganising relationships between the individuals and the world?
 What solidarity emerges from the recognition of our participation in the transmission of planetary sound?

 Radio Earth Hold presented a day of collective listening and discussion around these ideas, bringing together artists, writers and musicians working on sound, radio, activism and the planetary.
 The day navigated engaged political struggle with more macro, theoretical, and poetic perspectives.

 Workshops, presentations and conversations with:

-Radio Earth Hold also takes the form of a distributed radio series, with episodes commissioned from artists and writers Inas Halabi, Ravon and Autumn Chacon, Basma al-Sharif and Sky Hopinka, and Ma’an Abu Taleb.
-These will be hosted on Qalandiya International and the Serpentine’s websites in the coming months, and broadcast through a network of partner radio stations.
-Radio Earth Hold is commissioned as part of the collateral program of this year’s Palestinian biennial, Qalandiya International IV.
+Radio Earth Hold also took the form of a distributed radio series, with episodes commissioned from artists and writers Inas Halabi, Ravon and Autumn Chacon, Basma al-Sharif and Sky Hopinka, and Ma’an Abu Taleb.
+These were hosted on Qalandiya International and the Serpentine’s websites, and broadcast through a network of partner radio stations.
+Radio Earth Hold was commissioned as part of the collateral program of this year’s Palestinian biennial, Qalandiya International IV.

-Radio Earth Hold is organised by Rachel Dedman, Laure Selys and Arjuna Neuman.
+Radio Earth Hold was organised by Rachel Dedman, Laure Selys and Arjuna Neuman.